-Figure \ref{fig:CIrEL} describes the variation of the phase space due the parameter $\alpha$.
-When $\alpha=\alpha_c$, ISCO starts to disappear, and when $\alpha>\alpha_c$, the region that disallows the circular motion appears, eliminating parts of the stable and unstable circular motion, described by the thick gray dashed line in Figure \ref{fig:CIrEL}.
-The root structures of the stable and unstable circular motion with $E<1$, $\vert+\bullet-\bullet \bullet-\rangle$ and $\vert+\bullet \bullet+\bullet-\rangle$, contains not only circular motion with $\bullet \bullet$, but also the motion in the $+$ region, such as trapped orbits in $\vert+\bullet -$, the whirling trapped orbits in $\vert+\bullet \bullet$ and the homoclinic orbits in $\bullet \bullet+ \bullet$.
-All of these orbits share the same energy and angular momentum with the circular motion in the phase space.
-Therefore, in the region that the circular orbits disappear, these kinds of orbits related to circular motion disappear as well.
+Figure~\ref{fig:CIrEL} illustrates how the phase space structure varies with the parameter $\alpha$.
+When $\alpha = \alpha_c$, the ISCO begins to vanish and for $\alpha > \alpha_c$, a forbidden region emerges in which circular motion is no longer allowed.
+This results in the elimination of both stable and unstable circular orbits, as indicated by the thick gray dashed line in Figure~\ref{fig:CIrEL}.
+The root structures associated with stable and unstable circular orbits with $E < 1$, $\vert+\bullet-\bullet \bullet-\rangle$, and $\vert+\bullet \bullet+\bullet-\rangle$, contain not only the circular motion denoted by $\bullet \bullet$, but also a variety of non-circular motions within the $+$ region.
+These structures include trapped orbits of the form $\vert+\bullet -$, whirling trapped orbits represented by $\vert+\bullet \bullet$, and homoclinic orbits described by $\bullet \bullet+ \bullet$.
+All of these orbits share the same energy and angular momentum as the corresponding circular orbits in phase space.
+Consequently, when circular orbits are eliminated due to the emergence of the forbidden region, these related orbit types also disappear.

-The vertical black dashed line in Figure \ref{fig:CIrEL} denotes the marginal motion with energy $E=1$, of which the cross points with the colored curves are marginal circular orbits.
-Note that when $\alpha>\alpha_{m}$, the gray dashed line is beyond $E=1$, and intersects with the Marginal dashed line, implicating that MCO and parts of the unstable circular orbits with $E>1$ disappear, which are described by the root structure $\vert+\bullet \bullet+\rangle$.
-As we analyzed in the last paragraph, the corresponding whirling trapped orbits and whirling deflecting orbits $\bullet \bullet+\rangle$ are forbidden as well.
+The vertical black dashed line in Figure~\ref{fig:CIrEL} represents the marginal motion with energy $E = 1$, and its intersections with the colored curves correspond to marginally circular orbits.
+Notably, when $\alpha > \alpha_{m}$, the gray dashed line lies above the threshold $E = 1$ and intersects the black marginal line, indicating that the MCOs, along with portions of the unstable circular orbits with $E > 1$, characterized by the root structure $\vert+\bullet \bullet+\rangle$, vanish.
+As discussed in the previous paragraph, the associated whirling trapped orbits and whirling deflecting orbits $\bullet \bullet+\rangle$ are also prohibited in this regime.